← Back to practice catalog

 Introduction

-Governments and users remember wrong eligibility and double-booked vials more than your microservice diagram.
+Governments and users remember wrong eligibility and double-booked appointments more than your microservice diagram.

 How to approach